 In May of 1987, Bruce Godschalk was convicted of two counts of forcible rape and two counts of burglary in Montgomery County, Pennsylvania.
-He received ten to twenty years for the crimes.
+He received 10 to 20 years for the crimes.
 Godschalk's conviction was based primarily on the eyewitness identifications of the victims and the detailed confession that was taken after his interrogation by police, a confession that has been proven to be false.

 In 1986, two women in the same apartment complex were accosted by the same perpetrator.
 Both were awoken by an intruder and raped.
 Only one of the two victims was able to identify Godschalk.
 The second victim was able to assist police in creating a composite sketch of her assailant that was subsequently broadcast on television and placed in local newspapers.
 On December 30, 1986, the police received a call telling them that Bruce Godschalk resembled the man in the composite sketch.

 On January 13, 1987, the police obtained a taped confession from Godschalk that contained information not available to the public.
 The two rapes were tried together in May of 1987.
 The prosecution relied on the identification made by the second victim, Godschalk’s confession, the testimony of a jailhouse snitch who claimed that Godschalk had made inculpatory statements, and the presence of semen in the evidence collected from the investigation of both crimes.
 Conventional serology could not exclude Godschalk from being the donor of the semen.
 The defense put forth an alibi defense, but Godschalk was convicted of both crimes.